Text messages between city leaders show delay, confusion with Marshall Fire evacuation alerts

-LOUISVILLE, Colo. — Text massages between city of Louisville leaders show confusion and a delay in getting evacuation notices to residents during the Marshall Fire.
+LOUISVILLE, Colo. — Text messages between city of Louisville leaders show confusion and a delay in getting evacuation notices to residents during the Marshall Fire.

 Those text messages, along with city emails, were obtained using the Colorado Open Records Act.
 The city of Louisville stopped answering questions about the Marshall Fire evacuation process in late January.